How to Price Your Massage Therapy Services for Maximum Profitability

 4. Dynamic Pricing Based on Demand

-Dynamic pricing allows you to adjust your rates based on demand.
-You can increase your rates slightly during peak hours or weekends to reflect higher demand.
+Dynamic pricing allows you to adjust your rates based on demand, helping you maximize revenue and better manage your schedule.
+During peak hours, such as weekends or evening appointments, you can slightly increase your rates to reflect the higher demand.

 Note: